 The Supreme Court of India’s advisory powers constitutes an important aspect of its functioning.
 The Indian Constitution grants it this authority.
 Article 143 describes the Supreme Court’s judicial functions.
 It advises the President on issues of public concern and the rule of law.

-Q2.
-Was Article 143 Evoked In The Cauvery Dispute Tribunal Case?
+Was Article 143 evoked in the Cauvery Dispute Tribunal case?

 Yes.
 Cauvery river flows through Karnataka and Tamil Nadu.
 The central government-appointed Cauvery Water Dispute Tribunal issued an interim ruling requiring Karnataka to transfer a specific amount of water to the state of Tamil Nadu.
 Karnataka government resented this decision and brought forth an Ordinance supporting their action.
-The Tamil Nadu government objected against this.
-So, the President asked for the Supreme Court’s opinion under Article 143.
+The Tamil Nadu government objected to this.
+So, in accordance with Article 143, the President requested the Supreme Court’s judgment.
 The subsequent opinion was that the Karnataka Ordinance was unconstitutional as it goes against the decision of the Tribunal appointed under the 1956 Inter-State Water Dispute Act.

 This action was based on the doctrine of secularism.
 In the Babri Masjid case, the President sought the Supreme Court’s advisory opinion by invoking Article 143 However, the court rejected it since it violated the doctrine of secularism mentioned in our Constitution’s Preamble (Ref: Ismail Faruqui Vs Union Of India).
 This decision catered to the sentiments of various religious communities living in India and declined its jurisdiction.